Code-Institute-Submissions/latinmix-fitness/README.md

 This project purpose is only educational and the gym "LatinMix Fitness" portraited is a fictional business.

 ## Notes on Commits
-Initially I have understood each new file required its own "Initial Commit", for that reason there are multiple "Initial Commits" on the revision history.
+Initially I had understood each new file required its own "Initial Commit", for that reason there are multiple "Initial Commits" on the revision history.
 My Mentor has explained each project, conventionally, only have one "Initial Commit".
 This is a lesson learned to be applied for future projects.